About

 CORES focuses on five areas of collaboration:

-Community engagement, to effectively engage communities and practices in the translational research process via bidirectional dialogues, especially focused on underserved populations.
+1. Community engagement, to effectively engage communities and practices in the translational science process via bidirectional dialogues, to ensure that all populations are represented in research and benefit from biomedical advances.

-Integrated and interdisciplinary education, training, and career development in clinical and translational science, including curriculum and program development, clinical research training and recruiting.
+5. Integrated and interdisciplinary education, training, and career development in Clinical and Translational Science, including curriculum and program development, clinical research training, best practices in recruiting and mentoring.

-The collaborative has successfully generated new collaborations, connected KL2 (now K12) scholars, and launched a multi-hub pilot program.
+The collaborative has successfully generated new collaborations, connected KL2/K12 scholars, and launched a multi-hub pilot program.
 Through our work, CORES members aim to continue advancing and capitalizing on their own individual research strengths while leveraging their collective clinical and translational activities to deliver results that benefit rural regions and the nation—bringing the science to those who need it most.

 The CTSA program seeks to develop and implement innovative solutions that will improve the efficiency, quality, and impact of the process for turning observations from the laboratory, clinic, and community into usable interventions that improve the health of individuals and populations.
 Institutions funded by the CTSA comprise a national network of medical research hubs that work together to speed the translation of research discoveries into improved patient care and public health.